Permafrost/Tundra/SERVICES.md

 ### tundra.integer:validate

-Returns true if the given string can be parsed as an integer.
+Returns `true` if the given string can be parsed as an integer.

 #### Inputs:

 * `$integer` is a string to be validated as an integer.
 * `$raise?` is an optional boolean indicating whether an exception should be thrown if the given integer is invalid.
-Defaults to false.
+Defaults to `false`.

 #### Outputs: